 The air conditioned Villa has 4 bedrooms with attached baths, a dining hall, an airy verandah facing the pool and lovely terraces.
 The 2 large bedrooms 'Meadows' can accommodate 2-4 guests each, while the 2 cosier 'Dens' are perfect for 2 guests each.

 The cottage Neem has 2 bedrooms on the first floor, overlooking the monsoon lake and the Tadoba jungles.

 In tiger territory

 Cradled amidst the bamboo and the teak, with the wild and rustic outdoors beautifully blending into the comfortable and aesthetic interiors of the Villa, with the feel of the ethereal chital walking past the window barely a stretch away.
 The 4 bedrooms of the Villa offer a stay for 8-12 guests

 Overlooking the forest

-Shaded under the Neem tree, surrounded by the bamboo, the Neem cottage offers 2 bedrooms for 4 guests with its very own sunny library and a dining
+Shaded under the Neem tree, surrounded by the bamboo, the Neem cottage offers 2 bedrooms for 4 guests on the first floor, with its very own sunny library and a cosy dining

 Chai with chital